joni-sadler/group-project/README.md

 ## Project Requirements

-Frontend
+Frontend<br />
-Allow users to:
+Allow users to:<br />
-View all items in the database
+View all items in the database<br />
-Purchase items that are in stock
+Purchase items that are in stock<br />
-View a cart containing the items they intend to purchase Edit cart before completing purchase
+View a cart containing the items they intend to purchase<br />

-Backend
+Edit cart before completing purchase<br />

+Backend<br />
-The node server should:
+The node server should:<br />
-Be RESTful
+Be RESTful<br />
-Provide the frontend with the required data in a succinct and organized way Update the inventory as users make purchases
+Provide the frontend with the required data in a succinct and organized way<br />
+Update the inventory as users make purchases<br />

 ## Packages Used